c3lang/c3-web/src/content/blogs/c3_0_7_10_constdef_finally_takes_shape.md

 While it's important to detect these kinds of circular dependencies, 0.7.9 would also end up disallowing well-ordered used of `$defined` with methods.

-0.7.10 changes this.
-Rather than checking if the method resolution is complete before `$defined` is invoked, the compiler will "tag" a type as having its methods checked when it's used in a `$defined`.
-If later a method is added to the type, the presence of the tag will yield an error.
+This changes in 0.7.10.
+Rather than checking if the method resolution is complete before `$defined` is invoked, the compiler will "tag" the parent type when its methods are referenced in a `$defined`.
+If a method is later added to the parent type, a warning will be issued.

 So the check is now tied to whether there is legitimate ambiguity to the `$defined`, rather than assuming it is wrong if it's invoked out of order.